Skip to contents

 Data$n = Data$z + rnorm(nrow(Data), sd=1)

-# Add columns for multivariate and temporal dimensions
+# Add columns for multivariate and/or temporal dimensions

 Data$var = "n"